cde-ev/cdedb2/doc/source/Migration.rst

 Functionality
 """""""""""""

-* The IDs have a new format to distinguish them from the old ones (the check digit is a letter now).
+* The IDs have a continue unsing the old format to ensure backwards compatability.

 Data
 """"